FlexMeasures/flexmeasures/documentation/views/portfolio.rst

 When flexibility opportunities exist in the selected time window, plots are overlaid with highlights indicating time slots in which flexible scheduling adjustments can be taken in the future or were missed in the past.
 The default time window (the next 24 hours) shows immediately upcoming opportunities to valorise on flexibility opportunities.
-The user could learn more about identified opportunities on a yet-to-be-developed view which goes further into details ― an example of such a page is described on the :ref:`control` page.
+The user could learn more about identified opportunities on a yet-to-be-developed view which goes further into details.